-Equity, net of tax Profit o r loss 100 bp increase € 100 bp decrease € 100 bp increase € 100 bp decrease € 31 December 2022 Variable rate instruments 37.504 (37.504) 37.504 (37.504) 31 December 2021 Variable rate instruments 33.070 (33.070) 33.070 (33.070)
+Profit o or loss 100 bp increase € 100 bp decrease € 31 December 2023 Variable rate instruments 32.958 (32.958) 31 December 2022 Variable rate instruments 37.504 (37.504)

 Currency risk

 Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
 Currency risk arises when future commercial transactions and recognised assets and liabilities are denominated in a currency that is not the Company's functional currency.
 The Company is exposed to foreign exchange risk arising from various currency exposures primarily with respect to the trade receivables.
 The currencies in which these transactions are primarily denominated are euro, US dollars..
 The Company's management monitors the exchange rate fluctuations on a continuous basis and acts accordingly.